scipion-chem/scipion-chem-admetai/README.rst

 1. **Install the plugin in Scipion**

-DrugCLIP is installed automatically by scipion.
+ADMET-AI is installed automatically by scipion.

 - **Install the stable version (Not available yet)**